Global Core Electronic Medicinal Product Information (ePI)

 Page standards status: Informative

-The Build ePI section provides the technical implementation guidance, resource mapping, and step-by-step instructions required to create valid ePI documents.
-It also describes how to set up an ePI Repository to manage a catalog of authorized labels.
+The Build ePI section provides step-by-step instructions for creating valid ePI documents at each maturity level, from a basic digital label (Type 1) through to structured clinical information (Type 3).
+It also describes how to set up an ePI Repository to manage a catalogue of authorised labels.

 ePI is not a single resource but a collection of interlinked FHIR resources.
 Depending on the ePI Type (Maturity Level) being implemented, different resources are required to capture the necessary narrative and structured data.